AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

-# Choosing The Most Recommended Environment Inputs
+# Choosing The Most Effective Environment Inputs

 I've commonly encounter programmers choosing inputs that led to very slow AI learning.
 In this tutorial, I will show you the most recommended inputs so that you can get the best out of this library.